artur-ciocanu/launch.en/help/launch-reference/publishing/builds.md

 ---
 title: Builds
-description: Learn about the concept of builds and how they function within Adobe Experience Platform Launch.
+description: Learn about the concept of builds and how they function within Adobe Experience Platform.
 exl-id: 4c247b0e-79ae-4e1c-82b4-a31c0381a78f
 ---
 # Builds